akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 *Together.*

 The King’s voice carried to the furthest rafters.
-“Hearken now, all my barons and faithful men of England.”
+‘Hearken now, all my barons and faithful men of England.‘

 The chatter died instantly.

-“By my royal will and with the counsel of my court, I have seen fit to reward the service of Harold of Stanwey.
+‘By my royal will and with the counsel of my court, I have seen fit to reward the service of Harold of Stanwey.
 Therefore, I grant and notify you that my son, Godfrey, shall take to wife the daughter of Harold.
 He shall hold the manor of Stanwey in wardship and by right of marriage, as of my crown.
 Let him serve me faithfully for these lands, as his father-in-law has done before him.
-I command my peace be kept in this matter, and let no man presume to challenge this gift or disturb their possession.”
+I command my peace be kept in this matter, and let no man presume to challenge this gift or disturb their possession.‘

 He looked directly at the cluster of knights where Sir Guy stood, his gaze like a physical weight.

-“Let this be clear to one and all.
+‘Let this be clear to one and all.
 None shall hinder the marriage of my son, Godfrey, to the daughter of Harold Red‑Wolf.
-This is our royal will.”
+This is our royal will.‘

 It took some moments for the King’s word to settle on the assembled court, no one certain how to respond.
 The scratchings of the clerk’s quill ceased and he lifted the finished parchment, blew softly on the ink, and held it out once dry.
 The Chancellor of England pressed the King’s seal into a pool of warm wax at the foot of the page.
 The image of the King, lion of England, hardened into place.

 Henry spoke again, his voice far lighter and diverted.

-“The goose came first, but the girl was right behind.
-I am not such a fool as to marry my son to a goose.”
-The Queen’s lips twitched.
+‘The goose came first, but the girl was right behind.
+I am not such a fool as to marry my son to a goose.‘ The Queen’s lips twitched.

 The hall laughed, uncertain, then genuine.
 It rippled through the court.
 The tension broke.